Lydia Kenshalo Abrams

 Clinton and Crisara's petition stated Harper has refused to allow Dia's family to inspect the trust and get an accounting of it; that the mortgage on the Bonita Vista Ranch has not been paid since August 2020; that the mortgage on another of Dia's properties has not been paid since June 2020; that Harper and Fedder are romantically involved and have been since before Dia's disappearance; and that the police were investigating Harper "as a potential perpetrator of the crime or crimes that led to Dia's disappearance."
 Crisara and Clinton also claimed in the petition that Dia had left a note behind when she disappeared, claiming she was afraid for her life.

 In March 2023, after a two-year court battle over Dia's estate, the parties reached a negotiated settlement.
 The settlement would establish a monetary reward for the arrest and conviction of those responsible in Dia's disappearance, and her properties will be placed for sale.
-If her remains are not located by 2025, 50% of her estate will go to CDlinton and Crisara, and the other 50% to Harper.
+If her remains are not located by 2025, 50% of her estate will go to Clinton and Crisara, and the other 50% to Harper.

 Dia's case remains unsolved and foul play is suspected.
+There is a $300,000 reward established to find her.

 Investigating Agency